alexandrediasdasilva/basic-doc-site/doc.md

 Problem|Possible cause|Actions
 ---|---|---
-Your Mac does not start from the bootable installer drive.|In some configurations, you may need to manually select the device that you want to start from.|1.
-Select  > Restart...
+Your Mac does not start from the bootable installer drive.|In some configurations, you may need to manually select the device that you want to start from.|
+1. Select  > Restart...
 2. When you hear the startup sound, hold down the option key (⌥).
-3.Click the USB flash drive icon.
+3.Click the USB flash drive icon.|

 The rEFInd menu does not appear at startup.|In some configurations, you may need to restart twice for the rEFInd menu to appear.|Restart again.
 If the rEFInd menu does not appear on the second restart, other software on your Mac may be responsible for interference.